 When we visited South of the Border, I’m sure it was more a sense of nostalgia that made my visit so much fun.
 That along with finally getting to ride the elevator in the sombrero.

 We finally managed to visit Washington D.C. for the first time in forever.
-Please forgive the 70’s striped crew socks I was wearing.
+Please forgive the 70s striped crew socks I was wearing.
 I wasn’t picking out my own clothes yet and everyone was dressing like that.
-We also couldn’t take selfies then either.
+We also couldn’t take selfies back then, either.

-Just this year we visited Pigeon Forge and Gatlinburg, TN, another place I remember visiting when I was younger.
-While the area had changed quite a bit from my last visit over 20 years ago, it was still fun driving around and seeing what I remembered (there was a mini-golf course I played back then that’s still there; it was built into the hillside.
-Anyone know which one I’m talking about?).
+Last year we visited Pigeon Forge and Gatlinburg, TN, another place I remember visiting when I was younger.
+While the area had changed quite a bit from my last visit over 30 years ago, it was still fun driving around and seeing what I remembered (I even got to play mini-golf on the same course I visited when I was a kid).

 So, that leads me to ask if I should try to revisit some of the other places I have fond memories of from my childhood.
 I’m really torn about this.
 There are so many places that I haven’t visited and limited time to see them all.